vmware-archive/pg2mysql/README.md

 This means that, given a column with `text` datatype in PostgreSQL, there must be enough room in the equivalent MySQL column for the data in PostgreSQL to be safely migrated over.
-This tool can be used to validate the target MySQL schema against a populated PostgreSQL database.
-Later, it will be able to perform the migration, as well.
+This tool can be used to validate the target MySQL schema against a populated PostgreSQL database and, provided the data in the PostgreSQL database is compatible, the migration to move the data from PostgreSQL to MySQL.

 ### Install from source